 Member Since: 17th Jul 2008

-My own focus involves highlighting what accountants need to do differently to succeed in the immediate future.
-I get booked to speak to law firms and CFOs too.
+My own focus involved highlighting what accountants need to do differently to succeed in the immediate future.

 Many of my articles on AccountingWeb date back to my time as consultant practice editor.
 Nowadays, when I'm not speaking on stage at conferences or at firms' aways days I tend to work with savvy sole practitioners who want more out of their practice.
 More clients, more money, more time, more satisfaction - or everything!

-After qualifying as a charttered accountant I was in practice for 25 years bfore choosing move away from the provision of professional advice in 2006.
+After qualifying as a charttered accountant I was in practice for 25 years before choosing to move away from the provision of professional advice in 2006.

 I have long been passionate about helping accountants generally so I am a keen blogger and commentator in the accounting and tax press.
 During my time as consultant practice editor of AccountingWEB I rote hundreds of articles here that have been viewed over a million times.